alexandraclark/final/README.md

 You can create a new account/events/etc. from scratch, or login with one of the predefined accounts from the seed file.

+Right now, there is only one User per event(s), who is the event creator.
+In the future, I'd like to make it so that invited Guests receive a unique signup link and can become Users in their own right, with a new account that is tied to their Guest info and Invitations.

 ## Resources

 ### Guests